Booth Tables Guide

 Restaurant table

-Matching the right table base with your booth table is also an important decision.
-For single and double booths one option is connecting your table to a wall using a cantilever base which allows for more leg room and requires less cleaning and maintenance.
+Choosing the right table base for your booth table is essential.
+For single and double booths, one option is to attach the table to the wall using a cantilever base, which offers more legroom and reduces cleaning and maintenance requirements.

-This type of base however needs to be properly installed and checked upon periodically to ensure the table is still holding on well and can sustain both the weight of the food and people leaning on it.
+This type of base must be installed securely and checked periodically to ensure it can support the table’s weight and remains stable for patrons leaning on it.

 Live Locations